 Mr. Qualls champions the principle of meritocracy and supports the notion that free enterprise, and the private sector are the fastest and most equitable way to lift people from poverty to prosperity including black Americans.
 He also is a champion of religious freedoms, a core tenet of America’s foundation.
 Mr. Qualls has been married to his wife, Sheila for 35 years and they have five children together.
 He was a mentor at Minnesota Adult & Teen Challenge.
 He serves on the Board for Lundstrum’s Performing Arts Center in North Minneapolis as well as Hope Farm School, a school for at-risk boys from Minneapolis.

-The promise of America is open and available to all individuals regardless of skin color or station in life.
+The promise of America is available to everyone regardless of skin color or social station.

 We reject the concept of group identity and all its ancillary components including white privilege, systemic racism, equity, etc.